felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 new connection occurs in your brain.
 Now, all you can see is the answer.
 Everything simply  makes  sense!
 Personally, this is among the most powerful and freeing experiences I have felt yet.
 It truly is a transcending moment that cannot be overstated.
+In the beginning, reading books felt painful.
+Now, I am addicted.

 **We are all lifelong learners.** If you want to learn about something, you can do it.
 What allows some people to learn faster than